agenteo/agenteo.github.com/source/_posts/2015-02-24-a-successful-ruby-on-rails-performance-analysis-guideline.md

 **Always have a rollback strategy if the feature doesn't perform well or doesn't bring the expected improvements**.

+In certain circumstances you can use what Fowler calls a "secondary build" to trigger a load test plan.
+If you are interested you can read about this at [Continuous Integration and Performance Testing](http://www.drdobbs.com/tools/continuous-integration-and-performance-t/206105978?pgno=1) and [Performance Testing in Continuous Integration Environments](http://techblog.move.com/?p=130).

 ### Scaling up